 - Grade Point Average (GPA): A GPA of 3.0 or higher in all junior- and senior-level upper division and graduate level-coursework attempted or completed.

-- Graduate Record Examination (GRE) Score: We take a holistic approach to considering doctoral applicants; as such, we do not have particular GRE cut-off points.
+- (Optional for Fall 2024 applicants.)
+Graduate Record Examination (GRE) Score: We take a holistic approach to considering doctoral applicants; as such, we do not have particular GRE cut-off points.

 - Statement of Purpose: A clearly and thoughtfully written statement of purpose.
 (See below.)

-- Letters of Recommendation: Strong letters of recommendation discussing the applicant's academic abilities.
+- Letters of Recommendation: Three strong letters of recommendation discussing the applicant's academic abilities.

 Statement of Purpose